 Tuesday, Thursday: 2:00–4:50 pm.

-Students will be assigned three major projects and several other projects including research, drawings, and presentation (critiques) throughout the semester.
+Students will be assigned three major projects and one semester project including research, drawings, and presentation (critiques) throughout the semester.
 Class sessions will consist of lectures, demonstrations, and individual/ group discussions along with work sessions.
 The students are required to keep a sketch book/ notebook.
 Students will be asked to share sketches to discuss his/her ideas.
 The sketchbooks will be collected and graded as a part of the final grade (5pts).

 Students must supply required materials for the course.
 Average materials and tools cost ranges $100-$250 for the semester.

 Final grading system follows the university policy.

 F=59– below Failure (no credit)

 1. Each project is worth 20 points (20 x 4=80 pts.) of the final grade.

 Projects are graded based on the following criteria:

 10–9.7=A+ 9.6–9.4=A 9.3–9.0=A- 8.9–8.7=B+ 8.6–8.4=B 8.3–8.0=B-

 7.9–7.7=C+ 7.6–7.4=C 7.3–7.0= C- 6.9–6.7=D+ 6.6–6.4=D 6.3–6.0=D– 0=F